 What too often happens is, managers return to the office after training in coaching skills and pretty quickly revert to old habits.
 Rather than taking time to ask questions to help the individual to figure out their own solution, many find it easier to do what managers are trained to do – explain and provide instructions.
 And that is not a bad thing, but it means a missed opportunity to partner with an employee to bring out their best self.

 I’ve seen this happen all too often in the organizations where I’ve coached leaders and managers.
-Despite the training they receive in coaching skills, many don’t really use the skills in the way that they are designed to be used.
-For example, having a “task updates” meeting with an employee can’t really be considered a coaching conversation, even though many one-on-one conversations may focus on project status updates.
+Many don’t really use the skills in the way that they are designed to be used.
+For example, having a “task updates” meeting with an employee can’t really be considered a coaching conversation.
+Even though many one-on-one conversations may focus on project status updates.

 Think about it.
 If you define a coaching conversation as one that expands an employee’s awareness, his thinking, and his capability, then task updates that don’t do that aren’t coaching conversations.

 As always, I’d love to hear your perspectives.
-I can be reached Simply Lead Coaching and on LinkedIn.
+You can reach me at Simply Lead Coaching and on LinkedIn.